spjhon/Book-React18DesignPatterns-CarlosSantana/Teoria.md

 #### 5.1.4.
 Understanding forwardRef

 React.forwardRef is a higher-order component that allows you to pass a ref down to a child component.

+#### 5.1.5.
+Implementing animations

+React comes with an add-on, called react-transition-group, which is a component that helps us build animations in a declarative way.

+`npm install --save react-transition-group @types/react-transition-group`